weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 The recommended way to create new keys is still `/key` as it controls the validity of key name.

+When the command `/key` is called without arguments, the fset buffer with all keys is displayed (filter `weechat.key*`).

 New options:

 Options                | Description